san-serif-sentiments/ai-glossary/site/docs/terms/index.md

 - [retrieval-augmented generation](./retrieval-augmented-generation.md) — Workflow that grounds a generative model with retrieved context before producing output.
 - [roc auc](./roc-auc.md) — Metric summarizing binary classifier performance by measuring area under the ROC curve.
 - [safety evaluation](./safety-evaluation.md) — Testing focused on preventing harmful, abusive, or policy-violating AI behavior before and after launch.
+- [safety spec](./safety-spec.md) — Document that codifies allowed, disallowed, and escalated behaviours for an AI system so teams can enforce safety and policy expectations.
 - [synthetic data](./synthetic-data.md) — Artificially generated dataset used to augment training, testing, or privacy-preserving workflows.
+- [synthetic data evaluation](./synthetic-data-evaluation.md) — Process for measuring fidelity, utility, privacy, and bias of synthetic datasets before use.
 - [system prompt](./system-prompt.md) — Foundational instruction that sets role, tone, and guardrails for an AI assistant before user input.
 - [temperature](./temperature.md) — Decoding parameter that controls how random or deterministic a model’s outputs are.
 - [token](./token.md) — Smallest unit of text a model processes after tokenization, such as a word fragment or character.